dmars8047/handymkv/README.md

 ## A Note on Concurrency

 HandyMKV will attempt to execute tasks concurrently to reduce the overall time taken to complete the process.
-However, encoding tasks are resource intensive and running mutiple encoding tasks is likely to slow down the overall process.
-Likewise ripping tasks are bottlenecked by the speed of the disc drive.
+However, encoding tasks are resource intensive and running multiple encoding tasks is likely to slow down the overall process.
+Likewise ripping tasks are bottle-necked by the speed of the disc drive.
 For this reason HandyMKV will execute ripping and encoding pipelines concurrently but each task in those pipelines will be executed sequentially.